d-krupke/cpsat-primer/README.md

 solver.parameters.relative_gap_limit = 0.05
 ```

-.Now we may want to stop after we didn't make progress for some time or whatever.
+Now we may want to stop after we didn't make progress for some time or whatever.
 In this case, we can make use of the solution callbacks.

 *For those familiar with Gurobi: Unfortunately, we can only abort the solution progress and not add lazy constraints or
-similiar.
+similar.
 For those not familiar with Gurobi or MIPs: With Mixed Integer Programming we can adapt the model during the solution
 process via callbacks which allows us to solve problems with many(!) constraints by only adding them lazily.*